 Breeding is a 24/7 job.
 You need to be on hand when the queen is ready to deliver her kittens and step in if there is an emergency.
-Sometimes things go wrong and the queen can die, resulting in you needing to hand raise kittens until they are weaned.
-This requires bottle feeds every 2-3 hours, around the clock.
+Sometimes things go wrong and the queen can die, which means you will need to hand feed the kittens until they are weaned.
+This involves bottle feeds every 2-3 hours, around the clock for 6 weeks.

-Do you have the time to care for the cats and kittens, ensure they have well looked after, regularly seen by a veterinarian, the cattery is kept clean?
+Do you have the time to care for the cats and kittens?

-Do you have somebody to care for your cats when you are sick or go away?
+Do you have somebody to care for your cats when you are sick or go away on holidays?

 Finding homes for the kittens:

-This can be bittersweet, it is fantastic when you can find the perfect loving home for the kittens you have brought into the world.
+This can be a bittersweet time.
+It is fantastic when you can find the perfect loving home for the kittens you have brought into the world.
 It can also be time-consuming and frustrating.
 Devoting your weekends to waiting around for people to come and see kittens, only for them to not show up.

-Are you prepared to take back any cats you have brought into the world?
-A large number of cat breeders stipulate that should you find yourself in a situation where you are no longer able to keep a purebred cat you have purchased, that it should be returned to the breeder.
-This way they can ensure that the cat is not sent to an unsuitable home or ends up in a shelter.
+Are you prepared to take back any cats?
+Many cat breeders stipulate that should you find yourself in a situation where you are no longer able to keep a purebred cat, to return the cat to them.
+This way they can find a suitable home for the cat.

 It is your responsibility to interview all prospective buyers to ensure the kitten is going to the right home.